 In a world that is characterized by fast-paced life and constant pressure to succeed, it is all the more important to regularly take a deep breath and arrive in the now.
 This is also conducive to becoming aware of oneself and being able to steer one's life in the direction that is most conducive for more Satisfaction provides.
 With the help of Meditationsjournaling or other mindfulness techniques. you are able practice self-reflection and let it become a regularity.
 The more you have arrived at yourself, accepted the past and defined goals for the future, the easier it is for you to define solutions in the now - all for a life that satisfies you completely.

 Self-hypnosis helps people, to harmonize conscious and unconscious processes with clearly defined goals.
-Unlike standard hypnosis, self-hypnosis puts you in a relaxed state without the help of others, allowing you to penetrate your subconscious mind.
-So you have the possibility, negative beliefs and replace them with positive ones.
+In contrast to the usual hypnosis, you put yourself with the Self-hypnosis without the help of others into a relaxed state that allows you to penetrate your subconscious.
+So you have the opportunity, negative beliefs and replace them with positive ones.

 autogenic training creates an intentional relaxation that resembles a creative self-hypnosis and is clearly different from pure mindfulness.
 The relaxation technique according to Johannes Schultz serves as a tool for independent healing and further development.
 This is a kind of dialogue with your subconscious mind, which can guide your beliefs into the positive.

 The Horizontal Eight describes a process in which combines the retrospection into the past of a person with the preview into the future become.
 This unique coaching method was developed by Christina and Walter Hommelsheim, the founders of the Greator coach training.
 It helps people to release blockages and to use the energy gained from them for life, which is what the persons strive for.
 Specifically, this means: You look into your past and look into your future to implement and live the insights in the now.
 You can learn more about this process - and many others - in our Greator Coaching Practitioner Program.